clhaga/ORCHESTRA/README.md

-# Orchestra: Clinical Trials Analysis Agent
+# ORCHESTRA: Clinical Trials Analysis Agent

 Orchestra is a comprehensive Python tool for analyzing clinical trials literature.
 It automates the process of searching, downloading, and analyzing medical studies from PubMed Central (PMC), providing evidence-based synthesis for clinical research questions.